 So, I’m going to click on Count of Index, go to Show Values As, and then I’m going to make this a % of Grand Total.

 By doing this, we have turned those raw values into percentages.
 These numbers are easier for us to comprehend in some ways.
 This is a more intuitive way for us to look at the data.

 Maybe we want to know what percent of the records don’t have a driveway, and what percent of them are in the no and in the yeses for air conditioning.
 Then, we could change our values.
 We would make that a Row Total.

 So, we are slicing each of these rows, finding out what percent are in each of those.

-One thing that’s hard with these percentages is that we’ve kind of artificially scaled-down the data, right?
-We don’t know 2.7, 5% of what that, that would be important to know.
+One thing that’s hard with these percentages is that we’ve kind of artificially scaled-down the data.
+We don’t know 2.7, 5% of what that would be important to know.
 If it’s really small, if it’s 2.7, 5% of 120 observations, then that’s a small number, right?
 If it’s 2.7, 5% of a thousand observations, that’s still a sizable number.

-We’re kind of lacking context when we just look at things in percentages.
-So, I’m going to drag my index here, double drag it, and change it as a count.
+We’re lacking context when we just look at things in percentages.
+So, I’m going to drag my index here, double-drag it, and change it as a count.